JaleelB/Statistics-For-Data-Analysis-Using-R/README.md

 # Statistics and Probability for Data Analysis Using R
 Welcome to this repository!
 This is a one-stop-shop for all the lessons I've created and assignments I completed learning Statistics and Probability for Data Analysis Using R. The purpose of this repository is to provide a centralized location where you can access all the materials I've and track your progress as you learn R

+> Something cool to notes is that I used chat gpt to structure these notes based on the content I find online while I am teaching myself R

 ## Getting Started with R and R Studio
 To get started with the course, you'll need to have R and R Studio installed on your computer.
 If you don't already have these tools, here's what you need to do: